World's Largest Cruise Agency

 Cruises from Copenhagen depart from late spring through early fall.

-Copenhagen is the lively capital city in Denmark with storybook charm.
-Tourists will want to view the Little Mermaid statue, inspired by the fairy tale; visit Tivoli Gardens, the world-famous amusement park; and witness the changing of the guard at Amalienborg Palace, the residence of the members of Europe's oldest royal dynasty.
-The best excursions feature these major attractions, as well as the Kronborg Castle in nearby Elsinore, the setting of Shakespeare's "Hamlet."
+Copenhagen is the lively capital city of Denmark with storybook charm.
+Tourists will want to view the Little Mermaid statue, inspired by Hans Christian Andersen’s fairy tale; visit Tivoli Gardens, the world-famous amusement park; and witness the changing of the guard at 18th-century Amalienborg Palace, home of the Danish royal family.
+Another palace of note is the grand Christiansborg Palace, located on the island of Slotsholmen atop ruins of a castle from 1167.
+Now a government building, the palace hosts the Danish Parliament, the Supreme Court and the queen’s throne room.
+Many excursions feature these major attractions as well as the Royal Danish Opera and Kronborg Castle, the setting of Shakespeare’s “Hamlet.”
+Other outings explore Copenhagen’s canals and bustling harbor by boat or kayak, or head to Dragor, a charming fishing village with winding cobblestone streets and seaside restaurants.

 Driving Directions and Parking Information